 - The layers of wood in the blade.

 - The attributes of the table tennis bat (speed, spin, and control).

 The wood of the racket comes with either 3, 5, or 7 layers.
-The 7 layer wood has more speed compared to the lower type.
+The seven-layer wood has more speed compared to the lower type.
 However, the lower layer wood type will give you more control.
-Beginners should focus on the table tennis bats with 3 layers or 5 layers.
+Beginners should focus on the table tennis bats with three layers or five layers.

 On the subject of the handle, it comes in three types: